 Today, the Huffington Post, which about two and a half years old, has a paid staff management / editorial of 43 and a blogging staff of 1,800.
 Monthly visitors range from 800,000 (ComScore) to 1.3 million (Nielsen / Net Ratings) and the site gets tens of millions of page views and hundred of thousands of comments each month.
 And its credibility has shot up in the blogosphere and elsewhere.
 Technorati ranks it number 5 among all blogs in the number of links from other sites.

 Now enter the venture capital groups.
-The HuffPo has received a total of $10 million in financing from Softbank Capital, Greycroft Partners and individual investors.
+The HuffPo has received a total of $10 million in financing from Softbank Capital, Greycroft Partners and individual investors through diesem Link.
 Though the exact amount of equity sold by the founders isn’t known, TechCrunch speculates that the deal could now make the company worth somewhere between $60 million and $100 million.